notaryproject/specifications/specs/trust-store-trust-policy.md

 #### Selecting a trust policy based on artifact URI

 - For a given artifact there MUST be only one applicable trust policy, except for trust policy with global scope.
-- For a given artifact, if there is no applicable trust policy then implementations of the Notary Project specification MUST consider the artifact as untrusted and fail signature verification.
+- For a given artifact, if there is no applicable trust policy then implementations of the [Notary Project verification specification](./signing-and-verification-workflow.md) MUST consider the artifact as untrusted and fail signature verification.
 - The scope MUST NOT support reference expansion i.e. URIs must be fully qualified.
   E.g. the scope should be `docker.io/library/registry` rather than `registry`.
 - Evaluation order of trust policies: